milan400/weatherbot/README.md

 Note:
 1. Some changes in the code may occur as the "name" of the Intent, Lambda function may differ from yours to mine
 2. You can get your api key from openweathermap.
-Since it is not allowed to put yours publickly.
+Since it is not allowed to show key in  public.
 So, I remove mine.

 # Basic Work Flow in Current Bot